Professional 3D Scanners • EinScan • REV1 TECH

 No laptop.
 No cart.
 No plaster.
 The clinic gets cleaner, the clinician gets faster.

-The Medixa is built for the exam room workflow, not the engineering bench.
+The Medixa is built for the exam-room workflow, not the engineering bench.
 Onboard touchscreen and onboard processing mean no laptop, no tablet, no powered cart between the clinician and the patient.
 Two hot-swap battery packs (5500 mAh each, ~3 hours continuous) plus USB-C charge-while-use keep the scanner running through a full clinic day.
 The plaster-casting workflow disappears: no slurry, no setup time, no patient-comfort issue, no cleanup, no shipped negatives.
 The clinician spends time with the patient and the digital model — not with a sink full of plaster.

 Plaster-Free